-There are several reasons that prompted me to create this website.
+Several reasons prompted me to create this website.
 For one, there is the software engineering aspect.
 Creating a website felt like an interesting software related project to get into.
 Web applications—even non-interactive content delivery over the web—face a different set of limitations compared to my daily work where hardware resources are of secondary concern.
 That spells potential for learning new methodologies, which typically spark new ideas in my day job.

 Second, this website is an attempt to give back and provide content that I hope will be helpful to others.
 I have often searched for and found solutions to various—at times esoteric—questions on small sites like this.
 As the web provides a publishing platform incurring only marginal costs, it is feasible to disseminate what I have learned even though it might only be of interest to a small group of people.

 This website is edited with BBEdit and developed with GRAV.
-Gulp automates the workflow, git is my preferred revision control system to keep track of changes made to the site (content as well as modifications to the layout).
+Gulp automates the workflow, and git is my preferred revision control system to keep track of changes made to the site (content as well as modifications to the layout).
 I use Atlassian's Bitbucket as my remote repository.
-Bitbucket allows me to configure Webhooks that automatically update the website on the webserver as soon as I push changes to the repository.
-The webserver itself is a virtual private server from RamNode.
+Bitbucket allows me to configure Webhooks that automatically update the website on the web server as soon as I push changes to the repository.
+The web server itself is a virtual private server from RamNode.
 ServerPilot is used to manage the server.

-In creating the layout of the website I relied heavily on open source web frameworks and components.
+In creating the layout of the website, I relied heavily on open source web frameworks and components.
 Specifically, Bourbon, Bourbon Neat and Refills are part of the foundation of the site.
-Starting point for the typography was Bitters with additional pieces worked in from Typeplate.
+The starting point for the typography was Bitters with additional pieces worked in from Typeplate.
 Body text is Equity, headings are set in Concourse and the monospaced font used is Source Code Pro.

 The website is secured through a certificate obtained from Let’s Encrypt, an open certificate authority (CA), run for the public’s benefit.
-They provide certificates free of charge!
+The service is free of charge!